 - Phil Bradley's weblog - "where librarians and the internet meet" - search engines, web 2.0 technologies

-- The Wikiman - library advocacy, marketing, social media
+- The Wikiman - library advocacy, marketing, social media, advice for new professionals

-- Thoughts of a [wannabe] librarian - IT in libraries, digital divide, library news and advocacy
+- Infoism - IT in libraries, digital divide, library news and advocacy

 - Agnostic Maybe - ebooks, library news.
 Hosts an "open-thread Thursday" discussion each week